Juro0/Juro0/README.md

 **Hi 👋, I'm Juro, a 16yo who loves programming**
 #
-- 🔭 I'm actually working on [exipom](https://juro0.github.io/exipom)
+- 🔭 I'm actually working on [a restyle of my site](https://juro0.github.io/)
-- 🌱 I'm currently learning js and jquery for frontend development
+- 🌱 I'm currently learning Flask and sqlite for back-end development, but i wanna continue to study javascript and jquery as well
 - 📫 you can contact me by [email](mailto:jurigemignani7+work@gmail.com) or using the form on [my site](https://juro0.github.io#contacts)